acl-org/acl-2023/_pages/registration.md

 <!-- **Registration is now closed.**
 {: .notice .notice--info .text-center} -->

+Given the large real costs of all conference paper presentations (whether virtual or in-person), all papers in the program (oral or poster) must have at least one author who has registered at a minimum at the full conference virtual regular rate of $300, or at the higher appropriate in-person rates if attending in person.
+Students may present any paper (oral or poster), but if a paper has no other authors registering at the full conference regular virtual rate (or higher), then the student presenter (or another author) should register at a minimum at the full conference virtual regular (non-student) rate of $300, or at the higher appropriate in-person rates if attending in person.
+If this is prohibitive, please contact the D&I committee.

 **The Full Conference In-person Registration Fee Includes:**

 * Admission to all in-person Meeting sessions and the exhibition as well as the entire virtual program